 Research Fellow, Trinity Centre for Environmental Humanities, TCD

-In the NorFish Project, Bernard's focus is on French fishing activities in Europe and North-America to gauge among others, the level of their implication in the Newfoundland cod fisheries as well as the complexity of this industry in the 16th and 17th century.
-He also provides the research group with price data on fish and commodities to push further the comprehension of the Fish Revolution.
-He produced up to now three reports.
-The first: Fish and Commodity Prices in Food Supply Contracts in Paris (1538-1756) (March 2017), the second: Landing, price and packaging in Bordeaux fish trade 1530’s-1580’s (November 2017) and the third: Le Havre de Grace Newfoundland Shipping 1557-1665 (March 2018).
+In the NorFish Project, Bernard's focus is on French fishing activities in Europe and North America to gauge among others, the level of the Newfoundland cod fisheries as well as the complexity of this activity from the 16th to the 18th century.
+He also focuses on price data of fish and commodities to push further the comprehension of the Fish Revolution concept.
+He produced up to now about eighteen reports and published several articles in cooperation with the Norfish research team.